 All The AutoCAD Dimension Style Options

-You can draw 2D graphs in Matlab and also you can draw 3D curves in Matlab.
-Drawig 3D curves has same logic with drawing 2D graphs.
-In here, we will explain how to draw 3D curves with ‘plot3()’ command in MatLab, with a very basic example below.
+You can draw 2D graphs in Matlab® and also you can draw 3D curves in Matlab®.
+Drawing 3D curves has the same logic as drawing 2D graphs.
+Here, we will explain how to draw 3D curves with the ‘plot3()’ command in MatLab®, with a very basic example below.

-First of all, you need to create a continuous vector in Matlab that, it will be the variable in other polynomials or equations.
-To create 3D curve, you need to have two equations that are dependent on created vector.
+First of all, you need to create a continuousvector in Matlab® that, will be the variable in other polynomials or equations.
+To create a 3D curve, you need to have two equations that are dependent on the created vector.

-In here, we created a vector as shown by red arrow above.
-Then we created two of equations which are represented with variables ‘y’ and ‘z’ as shown by green arrows.
-These three elements will represent the point locations on 3D space.
+Here, we created a vector as shown by the red arrow above.
+Then we created two equations which are represented with variables ‘y’ and ‘z’ as shown by green arrows.
+These three elements will represent the point locations in 3D space.

-As you see above, a helix is drawn with correct equations in Matlab.
-Drawing 3D curves in Matlab is very simple like this.
-You can add titles, legends and other extra graph elements on your curve.
-Click on link and see how to do it in Matlab.
+As you see above, a helix is drawn with correct equations in Matlab®.
+Drawing 3D curves in Matlab® is very simple like this.
+You can add titles, legends, and other extra graph elements to your curve.
+Click on the link and see how to do it in Matlab®.

-Do not forget to leave your comments and questions about drawing 3D curves in Matlab with plot3() command below.
+Do not forget to leave your comments and questions about drawing 3D curves in Matlab® with the plot3() command below.
 Your precious feedbacks are very important for us.